Rish-1906/BIDA_CVRP/README.md

 ## **Execution**

 1. Download the datasets.
+2. Download the Utils, Algorithm files.
-2. Download the .ipynb file.
+3. Download the .ipynb file.
-3. Run the .ipynb file.
+4. Run the .ipynb file.